AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 This private function enables an account to move tokens from a `TransparentNote` in the `pending_shields` mapping to a `TokenNote` in private `balances`.
 The `TokenNote` will be associated with a nullifier key, so any account that knows this key can spend this note.

 Going through the function logic, first the `secret_hash` is generated from the given secret.
 This ensures that only the entity possessing the secret can use it to redeem the note.
 Following this, a `TransparentNote` is retrieved from the set, using the provided amount and secret.
 The note is subsequently removed from the set, allowing it to be redeemed only once.
-The recipient's private balance is then increased using the `increment` helper function from the `value_note` [library](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/value-note/src/utils.nr).
+The recipient's private balance is then increased using the `increment` helper function from the `value_note` [library (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/noir-projects/aztec-nr/value-note/src/utils.nr).

 The function returns `1` to indicate successful execution.